MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers

 \subsection{Selecting the Base Classifiers}

-This section provides some guidelines on how to select the accurate and robust base classifiers for the best mixed classifier performance.
+This section provides guidelines on how to select the accurate and robust base classifiers for the best mixed classifier performance.
 For the accurate classifier, since MixedNUTS only considers its predicted class and does not depend on its confidence (recall that MixedNUTS uses $\gts{0} (\cdot)$), the classifier with the best-known clean accuracy should be selected.
 Meanwhile, for the robust base classifier, since MixedNUTS relies on its margin properties, one should select a model that has high robust accuracy as well as benign margin characteristics (i.e., is significantly more confident in correct predictions than incorrect ones).
-As shown in \Cref{fig:conf_sota}, most high-performance robust models share this benign property, and there is not a strong correlation between robust accuracy and margins.
-Therefore, state-of-the-art robust models are usually safe to use.
+As shown in \Cref{fig:conf_sota}, most high-performance robust models share this benign property, and the correlation between robust accuracy and margins is insignificant.
+Hence, state-of-the-art robust models are usually safe to use.

-That being said, consider the hypothetical scenario that between a pair of robust base classifiers on some dataset, one has higher robust accuracy and the other has more benign margin properties.
-In this case, one should compare the percentages of data that the two models are robust at with a certain non-zero margin.
-The model with higher ``robust accuracy with margin'' should be selected.
+That being said, consider the hypothetical scenario that between a pair of robust base classifiers, one has higher robust accuracy and the other has more benign margin properties.
+Here, one should compare the percentages of data for which the two models are robust with a certain non-zero margin.
+The model with higher ``robust accuracy with margin'' should be used.